ent/ent/doc/md/tutorial-setup.md

 touch example_test.go
 ```

-Paste the following code in `example_test.go` that creates an `ent.Client` and auto-create all schema resources
+Paste the following code in `example_test.go` that instantiates an `ent.Client` and automatically creates all schema resources
 in the database (tables, columns, etc).

 ```go